J-sephB-lt-n/llm-experiments/enforce_elements_of_good_fiction/README.md

 * To maintain narrative cohesion and story stability through explicit maintaining of state (locations, characters, etc.)

 * To create high quality and engaging stories through explicit use of story elements (character, plot, conflict etc.)

+# Elements of a good short story

+* Character

+    - consistency

+    - believable and fully-formed (strengths and weaknesses)

+    - development (character arc)

+    - memorable

+    - has goals and motivations

+* Plot

+    - rising action -> climax -> falling action -> denouement

+    - conflict (obstacles to the protagonist)

+* Setting

+    - location(s)

+    - time period (date, but also length of time covered by the story)

+    - immersive

+    - locations can change over time

+* Point-of-view

+* Theme

+* Style

+    - mystery

+    - tension

+    - surprise

+    - wonder